steering committee

 Matt Went

-Owner-operator of River Ridge Farm and Market in Putnam, CT.
+Owner-operator of River Ridge Farm and Market in Portland, CT.
 Matt has been farming since 2012, and in Connecticut since 2020.
 He is looking to change the food culture and landscape of the state for the better.

 STAFF